helyx-org/commento-docs/configuration/backend/README.md

 | `COMMENTO_SMTP_USERNAME`<br>`COMMENTO_SMTP_PASSWORD`<br>`COMMENTO_SMTP_HOST`<br>`COMMENTO_SMTP_PORT`<br>`COMMENTO_SMTP_FROM_ADDRESS` | SMTP credentials and configuration for the server should use to send emails. **Optional**, defaults to emails disabled. |
 | `COMMENTO_GOOGLE_KEY`<br>`COMMENTO_GOOGLE_SECRET`        | Google OAuth v2 credentials that you get from their developers portal. **Optional**, defaults to Google login disabled. |

-{% hint style='info' %}
-##### Precedence of configuration files

-If you're specifying a configuration file using `COMMENTO_CONFIG_FILE`, note that it will have lower precedence than environment variables.

-For example, if you specify the port to be `4000` in your configuration file, and you also set the `COMMENTO_PORT=5000` environment variable, Commento will use `5000` as the port to bind the server to.
-{% endhint %}

 {% hint style='tip' %}
-##### When in Docker
+**When in Docker**

 If you're running Commento Dockerised, you don't need to change `COMMENTO_BIND_ADDRESS` and `COMMENTO_PORT`.
 Instead set the external bind address and port with the `-p` flag in Docker.

-For example, `-p commento.example.com:9000:8080` will bind Commento to `commento.example.com` on port `9000`.
 {% endhint %}

 #### Configuration file

 With the `COMMENTO_CONFIG_FILE` environment variable, you can specify a configuration file.
-You can use this file to store secrets and credentials without exposing them in the `./commento-ce` invocation command.
+You can use this file to store secrets and credentials without exposing them in the `./commento` invocation command.
 For example, a Docker secret can be created and mounted inside the container's filesystem, and Commento can read from this file.

+{% hint style='info' %}
+**Precedence**

+If you're specifying a configuration file using `COMMENTO_CONFIG_FILE`, note that it will have lower precedence than environment variables.
+{% endhint %}

 The format for the configutation file is quite simple: